Moeewe/LARGER.slicer/README.md

 1. Launch Grasshopper in Rhino.
 2. **File → Open** → select `LARGE.gh`.
 3. Ensure LunchBox and Pufferfish are loaded (check in the toolbar).
-4. Unlock custom clusters: right-click any password-protected component and enter **Supersizedprinting**.
+4. Unlock custom clusters: right-click any password-protected component and enter **XXXXX**.
 5. Verify clusters appear in **Input**, **Path Maker**, and **G-Code Maker** stages.

 ---